cfeduke/akka-actor-statsd/README.md

 This can be turned off in the configuration by setting `enable-multi-metric = false`

+## Bucket transformations

+Any `UUID` in the bucket path substituted with token `[id]`.
+In addition to this, clients can specify custom transformations to influence the way bucket names are augmented before being sent to StatsD server.

+In order to do so, the client configuration should contain `akka.statsd.transformations` section of the following format:

+"""
+akka.statsd.transformations = [
+  {
+    pattern = "/foo/[a-z0-9]+/bar",
+    into    = "/foo/[segment]/bar"
+  }
+]
+"""

+This reads as: if the part of the bucket matches the regular expression in `pattern`, replace it with the one described in `into` (which is *not* a regular expression).

+Please note that:
+- client-defined transformations take priority over `UUID` replacement
+- transformations are matched from top to bottom
+- every transformation that matches the path will be applied

 ## Configuration

 By default `Stats.props()` uses `Config` which is constructed by resolving Typesafe Config with call to `ConfigFactory.load()`.
-You may use `deploymentzone.Config`, constructed manually or from provided Typesafe Config instance too.
+You may use `akkas.statsd.Config`, constructed manually or from provided Typesafe Config instance too.
 Here are the default settings, with the exception of hostname, which is a required setting:

 ```